surf-eds/surf-eds/binderhub.md

 We could modify binderhub so that when a anonymous user visits https://binder.surfsara.nl/v2/gh/binder-examples/requirements/master it checks if the repo has been build then launches it else a login is required to continue.

+## Run binders on SURF infrastructure

+There is a issue (https://github.com/jupyterhub/binderhub/issues/63#issuecomment-337719718) on binderhub about federation.
+Where the mybinder.org website could have a choice to select SURF infrastructure to run the selected repo on.

+The binder SURF infrastructure could be anonymous or require SURFConext login.